featurevisor/featurevisor/docs/features.md

     weight: 50
 ```

-But we could have also used multivate experiments with different values as strings for each variation:
+But we could have also have `string` type variations where number of total variations can be more than two:

 ```yml
 defaultVariation: control